 2. Give each team member the resources and autonomy he or she needs.

 Giving your team autonomy allows them to work with their strengths to produce results.
 It can improve morale too.
 For example, maybe your rep needs to book more demos.
-You want him making more phone calls to lock them in, but he’s more fluid with text messages.
+You want him to make more phone calls to lock them in, but he’s more fluid with text messages.
 Let him try texting.
-Also, ensure each person is getting the resources he or she needs.
+Also, ensure each person is getting the resources they need.
 You may need to work with the marketing department to help generate more leads, invest in better tech, or spend some time on employee development.

-3. Track progress toward both short and long-term goals.
+3. Track progress toward both short and long-term business goals.

 4. Consider offering bonuses or incentives to reward employees.

 Bonuses are a huge part of a typical salesperson’s salary, so make sure yours are on par with industry standards.
 You can also encourage more team effort by offering rewards for mentors and the group as a whole.
-For example, pair your ten percent rep up with your 25 percent rep and offer a bonus if the ten percent rep meets his targets.
+A good example of this might be to set key performance indicators, pair your ten percent rep up with your 25 percent rep and offer a bonus if the ten percent rep meets his targets.
 You can also offer a bonus for a collective goal, like when the team hits their $125,000 monthly target or an additional bonus if each person hits $31,250 in a month.
 Your top performers will naturally jump in with coaching and insights to help the others improve, and your struggling reps are likely to go the extra mile to avoid letting the team down.

 Get Help Boosting Your Sales